enzoMiller/enzoMiller.github.io/_posts/2020-05-20-optimal-control.md

 1. What it is mainly about,
 2. Some ideas to solve the problems we are about to see.

-To convey the main ideas, as briefly as possible, I will present the minimum package to understand the main ideas.
+To convey the main ideas, as briefly as possible, I will present the minimum necessary package.
 Have some mercy for my informal tone and my lack of precision, I like it this way because it allows our imagination to fill the gaps and go further ;)

 So...what is optimal control ?